-Enabling secure, local and remote, centrally managed application access during an outbreak like swine flu lies squarely within the domain of enterprise-wide server-based computing (SBC) and desktop virtualization.
-As part of a comprehensive business continuity plan, servers can be located in multiple datacenters, even in different countries.
+Enabling secure, always-on application access during an outbreak like swine flu lies squarely within the domain of enterprise-wide secure remote access and desktop virtualization.
+As part of a comprehensive business continuity / disaster recovery plan, servers can be located in multiple datacenters, even in different countries.
 Network administrators can easily log on via Web-based clients, and help desk support can be provided remotely.

-Ericom suggests that chief among the basic aspects of managing disruptions of any magnitude such as the Swine flu outbreak, include:
+Ericom suggests that chief among the basic aspects of managing disruptions of any magnitude include:

 Download Now 30-day FREE Evaluation